-In April, Moncler finalizes the establishment of the production site in Romania, through the recruitment of about 600 additional employees, who have later been integrated in the hub that was previously acquired and that is today operating with about 900 employees.
+Moncler finalizes the establishment of its production site in Romania, through the recruitment of about 600 additional employees, later integrated in the hub previously acquired.

-The Group's turnover exceeds one billion euros.
+Moncler's revenues surpass one billion euros.

-PHILOSOPHY AND VALUES
+VALUES

 Moncler has always stood for authenticity, excellence and talent, for seeking challenges, and for pursuing shared and sustainable goals.
-These are the values at the heart of our Group.
+These are the values at the heart of the Group.

-In everything it does, Moncler is driven by the desire to innovate while remaining true to ourselves and our heritage, to strive for continuous and uncompromising quality and to pursue challenging new goals.
-The consumer is the cornerstone of Moncler's business and the central focus of all decisions, while the talent of people is the most important asset.
+In everything it does, Moncler is driven by the desire to innovate while remaining true to itselves and its heritage, to strive for continuous and uncompromising quality and to pursue challenging new goals.

+The client is the cornerstone of Moncler's business and the central focus of all decisions, while the talent of people is the most important asset.

 Nurturing that talent has always been fundamental to the Group and people are absolutely crucial to Moncler.
 They are the architects of the Brand's past success and the key to its future growth, so the Company is always mindful that to create long-term value, it needs to act responsibly and inclusively.